(Updated November 2022.)

-TGH signs completely disappear here, I didn’t even notice any stickers indicating which way to go – (stickers seem to be the chosen method in places where it was unnecessary to replace or install new signs) .
-But following the sign towards Jinlong Rural Road will keep you on the right track.
+Head for this junction in the far corner of the peak-top park.
+The trail splits in two here, so take the one on the left and follow the TGH signs.
 From the peak, the path dips down a little and skirts past a whole village of mountain karaoke and exercise spots.
 Mostly these were sheltered from the path, but I heard noise from inside a few.

 00:26 – You’ll know you’re headed in the right direction when the path brings you right up to and under this huge pylon.

-00:31 – The first new TGH sign is placed at the entrance to Neihu’s Third Cemetery.
-Here the trail skims over an access road before climbing up to run behind a row of graves.
+00:31 – At the entrance to Neihu’s Third Cemetery, the trail skims over an access road before climbing up again to run behind a row of graves.

 00:34 – As the path levels out, it ends up flanked by graves on both sides.
 To the left, the graveyard’s patrons have a view over the lower ridge line to the south as it slopes its way down to Neihu.